Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 She paid for an above-market loan, and the company, therefore, treated her fairly by subsidizing her policy with a higher dividend.
 In fact, she’s got 4% more total cash value than if she hadn’t borrowed at all, and she didn’t even borrow against her entire balance ($50,000 of $64,521).

-I’m NOT showing you this because it’s her best policy borrowing option, so don’t get hung up on the details.
+I’m NOT showing you this because it’s her best policy borrowing option, so don’t get hung up on these details.
 We’ll be discussing better borrowing options she has later on in this article.

-What if her policy was Non-Direct Recognition charging 8% for loans when the dividend rate was 5.75%.
+What if her policy instead had a Non-Direct Recognition loan, charging 8% for loans when the dividend rate was 5.75%?

-Would she get any dividend subsidy from the company on borrowed money?
+Would she get any dividend subsidy from the insurance company on that borrowed money?

 The answer is clearly NO!

-Let’s look at an extreme example from the past that may not seem so extreme if rates keep rising.
+Let’s look at an extreme example from the 1980’s that may not seem so extreme if rates keep rising.

-From 1983-1985’s the Non-Direct Recognition loan rate was above the dividend rate for one of the most solid mutual companies:
+From 1983-1985’s Mass Mutual’s Non-Direct Recognition loan rate was above the dividend rate by well over a full percentage point.

 If this was instead a Direct Recognition loan rate that stayed higher than your dividend rate, would you get an enhanced dividend when borrowing?